-“A monument is a statue, building, or other a structure erected to commemorate a notable person or event.”
+“A monument is a statue, a building, or a structure erected to commemorate a notable person or an event.”

 This is a series of portraits of ordinary women doing extraordinary things in a world where we desperately need more empowerment for our heroes.

 1/ Can you introduce yourself briefly?
 Where you are from and what you do in Shanghai?
 How did you become an Entrepreneur?

 I was born and grew up in Wuhan, a city located in central China.
 I have been living in Shanghai for the past 10 years.
 I run a brand consulting firm, helping companies to create and develop their branding.
 I did not plan to become an entrepreneur, this is what I love doing and I realized that there were opportunities where I could do a better business.